Several people join PTI in Nowshera

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NOWSHERA: Provincial Minister for Irrigation Liaqat Khattak said on Monday that he had completed a number of development projects for Nowshera district andplans more for the uplift of
+NOWSHERA: Provincial Minister for Irrigation Liaqat Khattak said on Monday that he had completed a number of development projects for Nowshera district and plans more for the uplift of the area.

 He was speaking at a gathering here where a prominent social figure Mutasimbillah reposed full confidence in the Pakistan Tehreeke-e-Insaf leadership and announced joining the ruling party along with his companions.